AlexiusItaly/ImperivmLauncher/README.md

 The goal of Imperivm Launcher is to provide a simple and reliable all-in-one utility that helps players install, configure, troubleshoot, and enjoy the game with minimal effort.

-Feedback, bug reports, and suggestions are always appreciated.
+Feedback, bug reports, testing, and suggestions are always appreciated.

 ---